Anthony Rizzo Player Props: Yankees vs. Giants

 - Rizzo hit .224 with 21 doubles, a triple, 32 home runs and 64 walks.

-- Among qualifying hitters in MLB play last year, he ranked 116th in batting average, 40th in on-base percentage, and 20th in slugging.
+- He ranked 116th in batting average, 40th in on base percentage, and 20th in slugging among qualified hitters in MLB last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.